© Crown copyright 2020

 Setting up an account

-We have provided phs with one email address for each organisation.
-This is linked to your account on the phs portal. phs will send an activation email to this email address, which will allow you to:
+When the scheme launched in January 2020 we provided phs with one email address for each organisation.
+This is linked to your account on the phs portal.
+Phs sent an activation email to this email address, which enables you to:

 - set up a password